mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

   puts a[a.size-1] # => 'd'
 </pre>

-Since the indexing of arrays in Ruby starting from zero, the programmer may know that you're trying to access first element.
-But why to make people think about indexing numbers?
+Since the indexing of arrays in Ruby starts from zero, the programmer may know that you're trying to access first element.
+But why make people think about indexing numbers?
 For example, you can use the `.first` method in Array to retrieve the first item.
 In this case, it doesn't really matter what is the index number of first element: